 Kilroy Realty Corporation (KRC)

 The Kilroy Realty Corporation disclosure is another example of the increasing prevalence of ESG metrics in business strategies and disclosures.
 This disclosure shows how the previous ESG initiatives have been expanded, as well as performance being more closely tied to these goals.
 Similarly, human capital initiatives, including diversity, have been expanded.
 This may reflect the increasing trend of shareholders caring more about diversity in the boardroom and executive suite.

 Ventas, Inc. (VTR)

 The Ventas disclosure shows that the company is ahead of the trend in terms of diversity, as they listen to their shareholders and add more weight to diversity initiatives.
 Although it is more common to see diversity metrics in annual plans, the Company has elected to add a weighted diversity metric to their long-term grant for 2020.
 In doing this, the Company has placed a higher emphasis on diversity, as well as ESG initiatives, as part of their regular business strategy.

 The Exxon Mobile disclosure is an excellent example of companies adding more visual elements to their disclosures.
 Specifically, the Company wanted to convey exactly how they have been conducting shareholder engagement throughout the year.
 By providing a clear and visual chart such as this, investors can see exactly how the Company has engaged with shareholders, the results of these engagements and who they reached out to.
 This can then open the conversation further to see how shareholders perceived the engagements, and what they would like to see improved.

 Daniella Gama-Diaz, Associate Editor at Equilar, authored this post.
-Andrew Gordon, Director of Research Services, contributed data and analysis.
-Please contact Amit Batish, Content Manager, at email@example.com for more information on Equilar research and data analysis.
+Please contact Amit Batish, Manager, Content & Communications, at firstname.lastname@example.org for more information on Equilar research and data analysis.